-Water frequently and regularly, if the soil becomes too dry the beets will be dry, tough, and smaller than they should be.
+Water frequently and regularly, if the soil becomes too dry the beets will be dry, tough, and smaller.

-When it comes to fertilizer, if your garden was well mulched and fertilized last year your beets won’t need additional fertilizer before you plant.
+Fertilizer, if your garden was well mulched and fertilized last year your beets won’t need additional fertilizer before you plant.
 Once the plants are well-established fertilizer may be added every three weeks.
-If you want sweet tasty roots use a low nitrogen fertilizer.
-If you want thick greens instead of roots use a balanced organic fertilizer with nitrogen, phosphorous and potassium.
+For sweet tasty roots use a low nitrogen fertilizer.
+For thick greens instead of roots use a balanced organic fertilizer with nitrogen, phosphorous and potassium.

 Weeding is essential for beets.
-Beets do not like competition so be diligent about weeding and remove weeds carefully so as not to damage roots.
+Beets do not like competition so remove weeds carefully so as not to damage roots.

 Fungal: leaf spot, downy & powdery mildew